wdavidw/phyla/solr/cloud/configure.coffee.md

 ### Configure HDFS
 [Configure][solr-hdfs] Solr to index document using hdfs, and document stored in HDFS.

+      # TODO: migration should use hadoop_core to avoid cycle in the service graph
       nn_ctxs = @contexts 'ryba/hadoop/hdfs_nn'
       if nn_ctxs.length > 0
         solr.cloud.hdfs ?= {}